iCliniq Logo

 What Is the Treatment for Chlamydia Infections?

 In most cases, chlamydia can be treated with antibiotics like Azithromycin or Doxycycline for seven to ten days.
 Antibiotics are given for seven days for chlamydia.
-It is important to take all the medication as per the doctor's advice, even if someone feel better.
+It is important to take all the medication as per the doctor's advice, even if someone feels better.
 Barrier methods of contraception like condoms are necessary to avoid transmitting chlamydia to partners.

 How Is Chlamydia Prevented?

 The only way to avoid contracting chlamydia is not to have sex.
 But for those who are sexually active, the only way to avoid contracting the disease is by practicing safe sex.
-Using condoms consistently and correctly can help reduce the risk of contracting chlamydia.
+Use of condoms consistently and correctly can lower the risk of contracting chlamydia.
 Do not share sex toys, as it will increase the risk of chlamydia infection.
 Using dental dams during oral sex will also reduce chlamydia infection.
 It is also important to avoid having sexual intercourse with multiple partners, as this can also increase chlamydia infection.
 If someone is sexually active, getting tested for chlamydia regularly is important so that they can be treated early if they develop an infection.

 How Chlamydia Affects Cisgender, Transgender and Nonbinary People?